 - Attributes: Grippli may choose to gain one of the following ability score bonus sets when creating their character.
 No ability score may ever be modified above a 20 or below a 7.

 - +2 to two different stats, -2 to one stat

 - +2 to one stat, +1 to three different stats, -2 to one stat

 - +4 to one stat, -2 to two different stats

-- Size: Grippli are size Small creatures and gain a +1 size bonus to their AC, a +1 size bonus on attack rolls, a -1 penalty to their Maneuver Offense value and Maneuver Defense, and a +1 size bonus on Stealth checks.
+- Size: Grippli are Small creatures and thus gain a +1 size bonus to their AC, a +1 size bonus on Stealth checks, a -1 penalty to their Maneuver Offense and Maneuver Defense, and their Walk speed is reduced by -10 feet.

 - Type: Grippli have the Humanoid type, with the Grippli subtype.

-- Base Speed: Grippli have a Walk speed of 20 feet.
+- Base Speed: Grippli have a Walk speed of 20 feet (due to size).

 - Languages: Grippli begin play speaking Common.